How Optical Lenses Work – Reducing Optical Errors

 Light rays that are further away from the optical axis (principal axis) are refracted more strongly than rays that are close to the axis.

-This means that incident, still collimated light rays do not converge at a focal point on the optical axis after passing through the lens.
+This means that incident collimated light rays do not merge in one focal point on the optical axis after passing through the lens.

 Chromatic Aberration